kryptokrona/kryptokrona-docs/docs/Frequently-Asked-Questions.md

 Until you are fully synced, you won't be able to send transactions, and your balance may be missing or incorrect!
 ```

   A: Your daemon hasn't finished syncing yet.
-Keep SimpleWallet open, and wait until you are 0 days behind the current block, and for the daemon to print out a green message saying `Successfully synchronized with the TurtleCoin Network.`
+Keep zedwallet open, and wait until you are 0 days behind the current block, and for the daemon to print out a green message saying `Successfully synchronized with the TurtleCoin Network.`

 #### Q: I think I should have more money in my balance than it is showing, what should I do?